gymora08/DiscoveryDatabaseGuide/site/src/entries/aa-screen-library.md

 - **Date:** The date the plate was first created
 - **Sample:** This field is automatically populated for you if you click "Add aa-screen-library" under an existing sample.
 If it is not automatically populated, you can search through the dropdown box and select the sample that you are working on.
 If a teammate created the Environmental Sample entry, make sure that they have added you as a co-author so you may refer to it in your entries.
 Click the "add new" button only if you need to create a new Environmental Sample from scratch to link to this entry.
-- **Isolate Selection:** Click the "Add Isolate" button to link an isolate to this entry.
-See the "Isolate Selection Interface" selection below for more information
+- **Media Used:** The base media used to cultivate the plate

 ## Optional Information

 - **Nickname:** When you have several Library Antibiotic Activity Screen plates, it may be useful to give them short names to help distinguish them.
 Please follow your instructor's guidelines on how to name entries meaningfully
-- **Media Used** and **Concentration of Media Used:** The base media used to cultivate the plate and its concentration.
+- **Concentration of Media Used:** The concentration of the base media used to cultivate the plate.
 For example, commonly when the Media Used is TSA, the Concentration is 10%.
 Confirm with your instructor the concentration of your media
 - **Additives** and **Concentration of Additives:** Additives to the media, such as antifungals, and their concentration (in ug/mL).
 Confirm with your instructor the additives to your media and their concentration
 - **Media Modification:** A description of other modifications you made to your media, such as adding honey, essential oils, cinnamon, or so on.
 Many students like to test the effect of such treatments on their isolates -- that treatment would be recorded here
 - **Incubation Temperature** and **Duration**: The temperature (in Celsius) and the duration (in Hours) that the plate was incubated
 - **Test Bacteria:** The ESKAPE safe relative that was screen against for this plate
 - **Antibiotic Activity Totals:** The total results of the screen for this plate.
 For example, sometimes a student may plate 16 isolates, but only need to record information about the screen results of three of them for a particular research question.
 In such a case, the student would enter a total of 16 across "Yes," "No," "Isolate Did Not Grow," and "Inconclusive," and record the three isolates of interest in the Isolate Selection Interface.
 For "Yes," count the total number of isolates on the plate which formed clear zones of inhibition.
 For "No," count those that clearly did not.
 For "Isolate Did Not Grow," count the number of isolates which were plated but did not form colonies.
 And for "Inconclusive," record the number of isolates for which it is hard to make a judgment one way or the other
+- **Isolate Selection:** Click the "Add Isolate" button to link an isolate to this entry.
+See the "Isolate Selection Interface" selection below for more information

 ## Isolate Selection Interface